lekhrajdinkar/02-spring/01_aws/00_DVA-C02/25_SAM/00_start.md

   - `--template-file`
   - `--output-template-file`
   - `--s3-bucket`
-    - lambda code will be uploaded to s3
+    - zip and upload (template and code) to s3

 - **sam deploy**  : deploy cf stack
   - use **CodeDeploy** to deploy Lambda functions